 - Do you have a small group of individuals ready to come together to make a difference?

 - Do you have one person aged 18 or over?

 Then hurry up and submit the very simple online form below!

 - The information is sent to Ratio (a community interest company in London) who will send you a small box containing further information about how to set up your ‘bank’.

 - You will be invited to form a WhatsApp group and to include a member of staff from Ratio or POP+.

 - Street-to-scale will provide you with an on-line account containing your money.

-- Your core group – the ‘leaders’ of the bank – decide who will receive a bank card ‘loaded’ with money (ideally between three and six people but could be up to ten).
+- Your core group – the ‘leaders’ of the bank of which one person must be aged 18 or above – decide who will receive a bank card ‘loaded’ with money (ideally between three and six people but could be up to ten).

 - Individuals receiving bank card decide how – and on what – to spend the money.